dtbuchholz/basin-bacalhau/README.md

 ## Background

 This project contains a simple setup wherein data pushed to Tableland Basin (replicated to Filecoin) is fetched and computed over with the [Bacalhau](https://www.bacalhau.org/) network.

-> Note: this is a demo project, and is not intended for production use.
-It is a WIP and does not contain the full suite of features noted above and simply runs a `"hello world"` job.

 ## Install